Consensys/doc.web3signer/docs/Tutorials/Launchpad-Keystores.md

 details.
 Load this keystore into Web3Signer to sign attestations and blocks with the validator details.

-This tutorial uses Teku and Web3Signer to run validators created on the `pyrmont` testnet.
+This tutorial uses Teku and Web3Signer to run validators created on the `prater` testnet.

 **Prerequisites**: